Toni-d-e-v/-idena-win-node-updater/README.md

 # -idena-win-node-update
 This is node updater for win7/8/10
-# HOW TO SEE IF MY WINDOWS IS COMPATIBLE
+# HOW TO SEE IF YOUR WINDOWS IS COMPATIBLE
 Where is your node you need to have run.bat or start.bat In your .bat file there needs to be this